-The current ICOS Belgium network (Figures 13a, b) consists of ten observation stations (Table 13) operated by nine different research institutes.
+The current ICOS Belgium network (Figures 12a, b) consists of 11 observation stations (Table 12) operated by nine different research institutes.
 The University of Antwerp acts as the national Focal Point, representing and coordinating the Belgian network.
 The University of Antwerp is also co-hosting the Ecosystem Thematic Centre, and is particularly responsible for the collection and processing of ancillary data, one of the three pillars of the ETC.

 The Ecosystem network consists of two agricultural sites (Dorinne and Lonzée), two forest sites (Brasschaat and Vielsalm), one heathland site (Maasmechelen) and one poplar plantation site (Lochristi).
+A seventh Ecosystem station (Yangambi) is located in the Congo Basin, operated by Ghent University since 2021.
+Located in the UNESCO Man and Biosphere reserve in Yangambi, the station will contribute to the understanding of the global carbon cycle in undersampled and critical zones.